"Performance" is an important concept in system design, and it’s also a common topic that comes up on system design interviews for tech roles.

 Latency, throughput, and availability each describe one metric of a system.
 But to succeed on system design interviews, you’ll also need to familiarize yourself with a few other concepts.
 And you'll need to practice how you communicate your answers.

-It’s best to take a systematic approach to make the most of your preparation time, and we recommend the following steps:
+It’s best to take a systematic approach to make the most of your preparation time, and we recommend the steps below.
+For extra tips, take a look at our article: 19 system design interview tips from FAANG ex-interviewers.

 5.1 Learn the concepts

 There is a base level of knowledge required to be able to speak intelligently about system design.
-To help you get this foundational knowledge for your system design interviews, we’re publishing a series of articles (like this one) on the 9 primary concepts that you’ll need to know.
+To help you get this foundational knowledge (or to refresh your memory), we’ve published a full series of articles like this one, which cover the primary concepts that you’ll need to know:

 5.2 Practice by yourself or with peers